 A rather unique pair of cameras, the Minolta Vest and Six.
 The Six was considerably larger, but the frame size wasn't actually that much larger, 5.6x5.6 cm vs 6.5x4 cm for the Vest.

-The Minolta 35 was Minolta's first 35mm camera and what a start it was!
-The Minolta 35 was introduced in 1947 and was clearly 'inspired' by the Leica III range but added several improvements, most notably a single combined viewfinder/rangefinder window, a hinged back for loading film and a selftimer.
-It was a highly sophisticated and reliable camera with a build quality close to that of the Leica range.
+The Minolta-35 was Minolta's first 35mm camera and what a start it was!
+It was introduced in 1947 and was clearly 'inspired' by the Leica III range but added several improvements, most notably a single combined viewfinder/rangefinder window, a hinged back for loading film and a selftimer.
+It was a highly sophisticated and reliable camera with a build quality close to that of the Leicas.

-The Minolta 35 went through several small changes (designated Model A-F) during which the film frame steadily increased from 24x32 to 24x34; in 1951 a flash sync terminal was introduced with the Model E. The Model II was introduced in 1953 although it changed little compared to its predecessor Model F. Not until the later Model IIB was introduced in 1958 did the film frame increase to the common 24x36 format (see below for example).
+The Model II was introduced in 1953 although it changed little compared to its predecessor Model-F. One positive change was the back release on the bottom plate, which changed from a small button on the Model-A to F to a much more secure rotating knob.
+The film frame was still 34x24mm, not until the later Model IIB was introduced in 1958 did the film frame increase to the common 24x36 format (see below for example).
 This was the last model, Minolta from then on focussed on their SLR and compact ranges.
-By then the Model-35 had been long surpassed by its competitors, which had improved rapidly whereas the Model-35's improvements were slow and incremental.
+By then the Model-35 had been long surpassed by its competitors, which had improved rapidly whereas the Model-35's improvements had been slow and incremental.

 A Minolta 35 Model II with Chiyoko Super-Rokkor 50mm f/2 lens.
 Some cosmetic changes were introduced to the Model II range in 1955 (most notably the extended top housing under the speed dial), this is an early example of that second version.
-The Super-Rokkor f/2 lens was also introduced around that time, the first version of the Model II came with a slower but smaller and lighter f/2.8 lens.
+The Super-Rokkor f/2 lens was also introduced around that time, the first version of the Model II came with a slower but smaller and lighter f/2.8 lens of similar mechanical design.